janjonck/dbt-ae-certification-notes/CP1-BuildAFoundation/dbt_project.yml.md

+# dbt project .yml file

-Every [dbt project](/docs/build/projects) needs a `dbt_project.yml` file — this is how dbt knows a directory is a dbt project.
+Every dbt project needs a `dbt_project.yml` file — this is how dbt knows a directory is a dbt project.
 It also contains important information that tells dbt how to operate your project.

 <VersionBlock lastVersion="1.4">